softchris/azure-book/deployment/deploy-a-container.md

   "type": "Microsoft.ContainerRegistry/registries"
 }
 ```
-The important part is getting a `provisionState` back with value `Succeeded`
+The important part is getting a `provisionState` back with value `Succeeded`.